Asabeneh/10-days-of-git-and-github/readme.md

 drwxr-xr-x 1 Asabeneh 197121 0 Jan 19 02:16 day-9
 ```

-Using the above command, we can see the detail view of a directory or a file
+Using the above command, we can see the detailed view of a directory or a file

 ### Creating file